lemonsaurus/django-simple-bulma/README.md

 * If a containing path exists in the `STATICFILES_DIRS` setting, assume that this is the base path to use, and the directory structure below it will be used to contain the resulting `.css` file
-* Otherwise, if the path contains `static/`, assume that the base path ends there and use the rest of the path below it to contain the resuling `.css` file.
+* Otherwise, if the path contains `static/`, assume that the base path ends there and use the rest of the path below it to contain the resulting `.css` file.

 If both of these strategies fail to figure out what base path to use, an exception will be raised.